micropython-variables-tipos-datos

 Variables and Data Types in MicroPython

-We continue exploring the basic syntax of MicroPython.
+We continue looking at the basic syntax of MicroPython.
 In this tutorial, we will see how to work with variables and data types.

-Although MicroPython is a stripped-down version of Python, it essentially shares the same types and way of working with variables as its “older sibling”.
+Although MicroPython is a reduced version of Python, it basically shares the same types and way of working with variables as its “big brother”.

-So let’s briefly review it.
-When there is a significant difference between MicroPython and Python, I will point it out.
+So let’s review it briefly.
+When there is an important difference between MicroPython and Python, I will point it out.

 A variable is a space in memory that stores a value that can change during the execution of a program.

-In Python and MicroPython, variables are declared dynamically, and their type is inferred automatically based on the value assigned to them (meaning that it is not necessary to specify their type).
+In Python and MicroPython, variables are declared dynamically, and their type is automatically inferred based on the value assigned to it (meaning it’s not necessary to specify its type).

 my_variable = 10